 Verify the name of you neighborhood organization here.
-If your neighborhood organization does not appear in the table above, then you are not in one of the districts with elections this year.
+If your neighborhood organization does not appear in the table above, then you are not in one of the districts with elections this year, or your district already held its election.
 Odd numbered districts will elect NCEC representatives in 2019.

 Election results for NCEC Districts 4, 6 and 8 is as follows:

-Neighborhood Organizations, you must notify NCR who you have chosen to serve as your electors and alternates by the end of the day on June 13, 2018 by sending an email to [email protected].
+Neighborhood Organizations, you must notify NCR who you have chosen to serve as your electors and alternates by sending an email to [email protected].

-District 2 is still recruiting candidates, and will have a separate special election at a later date once candidate applications have been received.
+District 2 is still recruiting candidates, and District 6 was re-opened until July 13, and will have a separate special election at a later date once candidate applications have been received.
 If you have any questions about the upcoming Commission elections or appointment process, please feel free to call Cheyenne Brodeen at (612) 673-2052.

 NCEC Neighborhood Election Process